Muzammal-Naseer/starter-academic/content/authors/Koushik/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Koushik works in AI security.
+bio: Talal works in video understanding.

 # Social/Academic Networking